What is Infertility?

-Hysterosalpingogram is a radiology procedure that examines the health of the uterus and fallopian tubes.
-A radio-opaque fluid is injected into the uterus and fallopian tubes and photographed via x-rays to check the shape of the uterus for fibroids, and scar tissue, and whether the tubes are blocked.
-It is relatively safe, simple, inexpensive and reliable test.
-It can cause cramping in some women.
+Hysterosalpingogram is a radiology procedure that examines the uterus and fallopian tubes.
+A radio-opaque fluid is injected into the uterus and fallopian tubes and imaged using x-rays to check the shape of the uterus. look for fibroids, polyps and scar tissue inside the uterus, and whether the tubes are blocked.
+It is a relatively safe, simple, inexpensive and reliable test, but it can cause cramping in some women.

-Hysteroscopy is a minimally invasive procedure in which a fiberoptic ‘telescope’ is passed through the vagina into the uterus to examine and check for abnormalities.
-It can be used to find polyps, fibroids, scar tissue or other abnormalities inside the uterus.
+Hysteroscopy is a minimally invasive procedure in which a fiberoptic ‘telescope’ is passed through the vagina and cervix into the uterus to examine and check for abnormalities.
+It can be used to find, and also to treat, polyps, fibroids, scar tissue or other abnormalities inside the uterus.

 4) Magnetic Resonance Imaging (MRI)

 Magnetic resonance imaging is an imaging technique that uses a magnetic field and radio waves to develop pictures of organs inside the body.
-MRIs can be helpful in some situations, such as identifying lesions or rare abnormalities inside the pelvis and uterus.
+MRIs can be helpful in some situations, such as identifying and documenting more detail of lesions or other abnormalities inside the pelvis and uterus.

 Tests Related to the Cervix

-Very occasionally infertility in women is related to difficulty the sperm has getting from the vagina to the inside of the uterus and fallopian tubes.
-This can occur because the woman’s cervical mucus (which is a sticky fluid made by the endocervical canal that connects the vagina to the inside of the uterus) may not function normally as a result of surgery or other problem, or that not enough sperm are deposited at the cervix by intercourse at the right time to get pregnant.
+Infertility in women is occasionally related to difficulty the sperm has getting from the vagina to the inside of the uterus and fallopian tubes.
+This can occur because the woman’s cervical mucus (which is a sticky fluid made by the endocervical canal that connects the vagina to the inside of the uterus) may not function normally as a result of surgery or other problems, or that not enough sperm are deposited at the cervix by intercourse at the right time to get pregnant.
 To determine if there is a problem with the cervical factor as this is called, a fertility doctor may run the following procedures or tests: